aggregat4/dendriform/README.md

 1. BUG: can not move down with arrow keys when node is collapsed
 1. Implement node descriptions (in render, search, etc)
-1. Implement import of some standard format (opml?)
+1. Implement import of some standard format (probably at least the workflowy opml?)
 1. Implement export in some standard format
 1. Implement multi-select and delete and move operations (at least with keyboard)
 1. Extract the event handling code in tree-component in a kind of client side command registry that defines its trigger (event + key) and a description so we can enumerate it for help, find action, make it easier to implement platform specific key combos, etc